Webador/SlmQueue/README.md

 [![Latest Stable Version](https://poser.pugx.org/slm/queue/v/stable.png)](https://packagist.org/packages/JouwWeb/slm-queue)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/JouwWeb/SlmQueue/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/JouwWeb/SlmQueue/?branch=master)

-SlmQueue is a job queue abstraction layer for Zend Framework applications.
+SlmQueue is a job queue abstraction layer for Laminas (formerly Zend Framework) and Mezzio (formerly Zend Expressive) applications.
 It supports various job queue systems and makes your application independent from the underlying system you use.
 The currently supported systems have each their own adapter-module and are the following: